Articles on: Contacts

 • city, state, country

-• Custom variables — you can add campaign-specific custom fields for personalization
+• Custom variables — campaign custom fields for personalization (defined in that campaign’s Contact Config)

 Contact Statuses in a Campaign